Practical Reverse Engineering Part 5 - Digging Through the Firmware14 Dec 2016

 Having access to all that source code can be a massive advantage during the reversing process.
 The kernel and the bootloader are particularly interesting, and not just to find security issues.
-For instance:

 When hunting for GPL’d sources you can usually expect one of these scenarios: